Frequently asked questions (FAQ)

 OpenText Core SCA service detects any open-source vulnerabilities in your repository, drawing information from various sources, including but not limited to the NVD Database, NPM, C# Announcements, FriendsOfPHP’s security advisories, the Go Vulnerability Database, the PyPA Python Advisory Database, GitHub Issues, GitHub Security Advisories, mailing lists, and more.
 These sources are updated every 15 minutes to ensure that we identify as many vulnerabilities as possible.

-If you think OpenText Core SCA has identified an incorrect dependency, you can .
+If you think OpenText Core SCA has identified an incorrect dependency, you can manage and override your dependency matches using our CLI.

 Increased computation is when the number of available workers is increased to allow scanning more number of files simultaneously.
 This greatly enhances the scan speed for enterprise customers.